-The Medal for Excellence in Beginning Teaching is awarded to a Bachelor of Education/Master of Teaching graduating student who demonstrates exemplary performance in their final year professional experience.
+The Medal for Excellence in Beginning Teaching is awarded to a graduating pre-service teachers who demonstrates exemplary performance in their final year professional experience.
 Criteria include excellent professional conduct, sound content knowledge and exceptional professional practice.
 Mentor teachers, University Liaisons or Site Coordinators can nominate pre-service teachers for these awards.
 More information and nomination forms can be found on the Professional Experience website.